sdobreff/vscode-php-resolver/README.md

-    "phpResolver.leadingSeparator": true,         // Expand class with leading namespace separator "phpResolver.highlightOnSave": false,         // Auto highlight not imported and not used when a file is saved "phpResolver.highlightOnOpen": false          // Auto highlight not imported and not used when a file is opened }
+    "phpResolver.leadingSeparator": true,         // Expand class with leading namespace separator "phpResolver.highlightOnSave": false,         // Auto highlight not imported and not used when a file is saved "phpResolver.highlightOnOpen": false          // Auto highlight not imported and not used when a file is opened "phpResolver.autoImportOnSave": false         // Auto import not imported classes when a file is saved }
 ```